Loading...

 • Two sponsor declarations (Form 14) from Ghanaian notary/lawyer/senior public officer.

-Background checks: GIS verifies residence history, immigration compliance, criminal record, tax standing, and overall integration, then reports to the Minister for the decision.
+Background checks: GIS verifies residence history, immigration compliance, criminal record, tax standing, and overall integration, then reports to the Minister for the final decision.

 Timeline & Processing Time

-Government Fees & Payments
+Government Fees (by Category)

 Where to Apply (Ghana & Missions Abroad)